balram7878/Web-Development-Learning/React/readme.md

 ---

-# Local state varibles loose their value when you change your route so the solution for this is read value from the store
+# Local state varibles loose their value when you change your route so the solution for this is read value from the store.